 Our daughter: 2.5, vivacious, inquisitive, and eager to learn.
 Loves to explore and read, as well as jam out to favorite tunes.
 She is just as likely to enjoy quiet time with a book as she is to be participating in group play, she enjoys hanging out with people of all ages—not to mention snuggling on all of the animals.

-**Please note: recreational marijuana is illegal to grow in Siskiyou County, even though it’s legal in California.
-We are not interested in anything related to marijuana or hemp, beyond a few personal plants.
+**Please note: recreational cannabis is illegal to grow in Siskiyou County, even though it’s legal in California.
+We are not interested in anything related to cannabis, beyond a few personal plants.
+The layout of the land is also fishbowl and extremely visible, it’s just not a good idea at this time.
 Thank you for respecting this.

 Finish clearing land of debris, figure out how the water system was laid (in other words, we need to dig up all the lines and probably replace most of the piping, there are leaks everywhere!), creating infrastructure to combat high winds & hot sun, smoothing & trenching the driveway, building out the pole barn & any other smaller structures using mostly earth bag techniques with trenching & french drains.